By Tristan Allan

 The design process needs to consider all aspects of the project from start to installation.
 Small details cannot be missed—from the intricacies of mounting neon to the lifting points for installation, it all has to work together.

 It all started with a site review.
 The building itself was a flat-top with wood and metal rafters.
 After careful examination of the building’s structure, three sets of sleepers were designed.
 These were to run perpendicular to the rafters and bolted securely in placed.
 From there, an A-frame could be built to mount the plane structure.
-All these details were planned out in CAD and reviewed by an engineer.
+All these details were planned out in computer aided design (CAD) and reviewed by an engineer.